ansys/pymechanical/doc/source/architecture.rst

 .NET do not implement the Remoting library, and COM/DCOM are not used in modern web stacks.

-For illuminating discussion of the problems with RMI, see `Microservices and the First Law of Distributed Objects
+For an illuminating discussion of the problems with RMI, see `Microservices and the First Law of Distributed Objects
 <https://martinfowler.com/articles/distributed-objects-microservices.html>`_ on
 Martin Fowler's website.